 My approach to identifying the best developer tools has evolved significantly over my past 25 years spent coding.
 When I was a junior developer, I would have excitedly rattled off a list of at least 10 different tools that saved me seconds here and seconds there.
 Back then, I was a tools enthusiast.
 But then I met the developer who would go on to become the CTO of our company.
 He transformed the way I pick my tools, effectively converting me from a tools enthusiast to a right-tools enthusiast.
 Allow me here to briefly describe his methodology before I dive into the five tools I most strongly recommend.

 This guy is the prototype for what Paul Graham was referring to when he said you want to "hire someone who's an animal" at programming.
-I've always been long on the benefits of quantifying developer productivity, and before I worked with this guy, I'd measured that I was closing about 3x more tickets than the next best developer at the small company I worked at (more a reflection of their hiring than my prowess, but that’s another story).
+I've always found code measurement fascinating, and before I worked with this guy, I'd measured that I was closing about 3x more tickets than the next best developer at the small company I worked at (more a reflection of their hiring than my prowess, but that’s a longer story).
 Nowadays, I have the tooling to quantify how much productive output our developers are generating (more on that below), and this guy beats the next best developer on our team by more than 2x.
 Compared to the bottom 25th percentile of productive developers on our team, he averages 7x more code written.
 He's unfairly smart, with an incredible memory for code, which helps.
 But he's also obsessed with how tools beget productivity.
 He’s the guy that knows every hotkey, and puts up with zero BS when it can be time-efficiently automated.

 On a day-to-day basis, he uses the same small set of tools I'm going to describe below.
 This opened my eyes to how the most productive developers aren't spending their time trialing every new tool that might save them seconds per week.
 Instead, he selects his toolkit very carefully, and then learns them at an incredible depth.